nicked1205/Data-Processing-Portal/frontend/public/instructions.md

 - Ensure URLs are valid product detail pages for accurate data extraction.
 - Be as specific as possible in your instructions to get the desired spreadsheet format.
-- If you encounter issues, try submitting URLs one by one.

 ---

 Thank you for using the Data Processing Portal!
-If you have any questions or feedback, please contact support.

 ---